 “That’s so cool.”

-“Not really,” I laughed.
-Jace popped up, aware that he was being remembered.
+“Not really,” I laugh.
+Jace pops up, aware that he was being remembered.
 “You want to meet him?”

 “I couldn’t let him go.
 We now call him Casper, the friendly ghost.
 If you’re open-hearted, you can feel him.”
-Jace hovered over them and touched them both on the shoulder.
+Jace hovers over them and touches them both on the shoulder.

 “Well, you trust each other, so hold hands and feel the love.
 It should work for both of you.”

-They hugged and both of them had the usual Jace glow about them.
-“See,” I said.
+They hug and both of them have the usual Jace glow about them.
+“See,” I say.

 “Yup.
 But he’s a friendly ghost.”

-They shivered, looked at each other and giggled.
-They were adults but had kids’ spirits.
+They shiver, look at each other and giggle.
+They’re adults but have kids’ spirits.

-Just then the dj announced us, giving a cool introduction about how we had opened for Patti Smith, played at CBGBs and were Andy protegee’s.
+Just then the DJ announces us, giving a cool introduction about how we had opened for Patti Smith, played at CBGBs and are Andy protegee’s.

 ‘Bout personality crisis,